elijahliumath/latex-files/README.md

 # latex-files
-This is my personal LaTeX style file.
-Only those who I have authorized may use it.
+These are my personal LaTeX files.
+Only those who I have authorized may use them.

-If you got the file from someone else, please get my permission first.
+If you got any of these files from someone else, please get my permission first.